Last updated 02/06/2025

 Specific service codes found in manual.

-Physicians and psychiatric nurse practitioners may provide psychotherapy (CPT® 90839 and 90840) to participants in crisis via virtual care.
-The medical record of the participant must support a crisis service was provided for the full duration billed and demonstrate that an urgent assessment of the participant’s mental state was necessary, and/or their health or safety was at risk.
-The participant must be in the room for the duration of the visit or a majority of the service, which is focused on the individual.
-90839 is a stand-alone code not to be reported with psychotherapy or psychiatric diagnostic evaluation codes, the interactive complexity code, or any other psychiatry section code.
+Physicians exempted from billing Magellan may provide psychotherapy (CPT® 90839 and 90840) via virtual care to participants in crisis.
+The medical record of the participant must support a crisis service was provided for the full duration billed and demonstrate that an urgent assessment of the participant’s mental state was necessary, or their health or safety was at risk.
+The service must be focused on the participant as demonstrated by the participant being in the room for most of the service.
+CPT® 90839 is a stand-alone code and is not to be reported with psychotherapy or psychiatric diagnostic evaluation codes, the interactive complexity code, or any other psychiatry section code.
+Different requirements may apply when services are billed through the Idaho Behavioral Health Plan and Magellan.

 Eye and Vision Services